joseph-wagner/frontend-nanodegree-arcade-game/README.md

 ## Installation

-To install this game, simply run the following command in the terminal:
+To install this game, simply run the following commands in the terminal:

 `git clone https://github.com/joseph-wagner/frontend-nanodegree-arcade-game.git`

+`cd frontend-nanodegree-arcade-game/`

 Then open up the `index.html` file in your favorite modern browser.